pantelisantonoudiou/MatWAND/Docs/Inputs.md

 ---

 ## b) .binary files

-- The binary files contain only the data in raw voltage trace.
+- The binary files should only contain LFP/EEG voltage data.

-- Any of the following file formats can be used (supported by matlab memmap function https://www.mathworks.com/help/matlab/ref/memmapfile.html)
+- Any of the following file formats can be used as supported by matlab [memmap](https://www.mathworks.com/help/matlab/ref/memmapfile.html) function.

         'int8', 'int16', 'int32', 'int64', 'uint8', 'uint16', 'uint32', 'uint64', 'single', 'double'